mvysny/vok-orm/README.md

 No dependency injection framework is required - the library works in all sorts of environments.

+> vok-orm uses the [jdbi-orm](https://gitlab.com/mvysny/jdbi-orm) and [JDBI](http://jdbi.org/) under the belt, and introduces first-class Kotlin support on top of those frameworks.

 ## Usage

 Just add the following lines to your Gradle script, to include this library in your project: